 The first time I visited Egypt, I went on an organised group tour.
 I had such a fabulous time that I went back there for my first solo holiday just two months later.
 It was an incredible trip, to a fascinating country that I grew to love, but I made a bunch of rookie blunders.
-In this post, I’m sharing some travel mistakes to avoid.
+In this post, I’m sharing some solo travel mistakes to avoid.
 I made them all while I was visiting Egypt!
 I hope you won’t do the same!